MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Programmability.Add-ins.InternalSetConnectEnterprise

-Event generated when a COM Add-in is loaded on an Enterprise Device.
+Event generated when a COM Add-in is loaded on an enterprise device.

 The following fields are collected: